-The agreement with the NT is for an initial term of five years commencing January 1, 2006, with an extension of five years at Vista's option and three additional years possible at option of the NT.
-During the first five-year term in accordance with the conditions of the agreement, Vista has undertaken a comprehensive technical and environmental review of the project to evaluate current site environmental conditions and developed a program to stabilize the environmental conditions and minimize offsite contamination.
-Vista has also reviewed the water management plan and implemented recommendations.
-Vista has developed a technical and economic report for the re-starting of operations.
+The agreement with the NT was for an initial term of five years commencing January 1, 2006, with an extension of five years at Vista Australia's option and three additional years upon the application of Vista Australia and with the approval of the NT.
+Pursuant to the terms of the first five-year term in accordance with the conditions of the agreement, Vista Australia has undertaken a comprehensive technical and environmental review of the Project to evaluate current site environmental conditions and developed a program to stabilize the environmental conditions and minimize offsite contamination.
+Vista has also reviewed the water management plan and made recommendations and developed a technical report for the re-starting of operations.
+During the term of the agreement, Vista Australia was also required to examine all technical, economic, and environmental issues, estimate the cost to rehabilitate the site, explore and evaluate the potential of the Project, and prepare a technical and economic feasibility study for the potential development of the Project site.

 Vista provided notice to the NT government in June 2010 that it wished to extend the agreement.
-In November, the NT government acknowledged that Vista had fulfilled its obligations for the intial term, and the agreement has been extended for five years until December 31, 2015.
+In November 2010, the NT government granted the renewal and the agreement has been extended for an additional five years until December 31, 2015.

-Vista paid the NT's costs of management and operation of the Mt.
+Vista Australia paid the NT's costs of management and operation of the Mt.
 Todd site up to a maximum of AUD\$375,000 during the first year of the term, and assumed site management and pay management and operation costs in following years.
-In the agreement, the NT acknowledges its commitment to rehabilitate the site and that Vista has no rehabilitation obligations for pre-existing conditions until it submits and receives approval of a Mine Management Plan for the resumption of mining operations.
-Recognizing the importance placed by the NT upon local industry participation, Vista has agreed to use, where appropriate, NT labor and services during the period of the agreement in connection with the Mt.
-Todd property, and further, that when a production decision is reached, to prepare and execute a local Industry Participation Plan.
+In the agreement, the NT acknowledges its commitment to rehabilitate the site and the agreement provides that Vista Australia has no rehabilitation obligations for pre-existing environmental conditions until it submits and receives approval of a Mine Management Plan for the resumption of mining operations.
+Recognizing the importance placed by the NT upon local industry participation, Vista Australia has agreed to use, where appropriate, NT labor and services during the period of the agreement in connection with the Mt.
+Todd property, and further, in connection with any proposed mining activities prepare and execute a local Industry Participation Plan.

-The agreement with the JAAC called for Vista to issue common shares of Vista with a value of CAD\$1.0 million as consideration for the JAAC entering into the agreement and for rent for the use of the surface overlying the mineral leases during the period from the effective date until a decision is reached to begin production.
+Pursuant to an agreement with the Jawoyn Association Aboriginal Corporation ("JAAC"), Vista was required to issue common shares of Vista with a value of CAD\$1.0 million as consideration for the JAAC entering into the agreement and for rent for the use of the surface overlying the mineral leases during the period from the effective date of the agreement until a decision is reached to begin production.
 Vista pays the JAAC AUD\$5,000 per month in return for consulting with respect to Aboriginal, cultural, and heritage issues.